xakpc/gulp-grass-sass/README.md

 ### Prerequisites

-You either need to have Visual Studio with the built-in Task Runner Explorer or gulp-cli to run Gulp from the terminal.
+You need Visual Studio with the built-in Task Runner Explorer or `gulp-cli` to run Gulp from the terminal.

+Due to the nature of Rust being compiled into native libraries, this package is built specifically for the following architectures.
+Please ensure your system matches one of the following to use this package:

+- darwin-arm64 (macOS on ARM, e.g., M1/M2 Macs)
+- darwin-x64 (macOS on Intel x86_64)
+- linux-x64-gnu (Linux on Intel/AMD x86_64)
+- win32-x64-msvc (Windows 64-bit on Intel/AMD with MSVC)

 ### Installation

 1. Open the **Terminal** in Visual Studio from the menu: **View** > **Terminal**.
 1. Navigate to your project directory in the Terminal.